BrowserBox/BrowserBox/README.md

 - control CPU, memory and bandwidth resource usage
 - additional security and performance enhancements

+You can license the Pro version for your product, or license the open-source version with a license exemption to avoid the GPL-3.0.
 [Contact Dosycorp about a license](mailto:cris@dosycorp.com?subject=ViewFinderJS%20License&body=Hello%20Cris)

 [Have a little look at the latest features to land on Product Hunt](https://www.producthunt.com/posts/puppeteer-console)